Personal Injury Protection (PIP) Law – No Fault Law for Motor Vehicle Accidents – 5 tips for filling out the application

-First, your injury must stem from the use of an automobile: either you are injured in, or injured by the use of automobile.
-Thus, if you are a passenger or driver of an automobile, you are covered.
-Likewise, if you are a pedestrian or are riding a bike and are struck by an automobile, you are also covered.
-The key here, as stated, is that the use of automobile caused and or directly contributed to your injury.
+First, your injury must stem from the use of an automobile: either you are injured in or by someone using a motor vehicle.
+Thus, if you are a driver or passenger, you are covered.
+If you are a pedestrian or bike rider struck by an automobile, you are also covered.
+The key here, as stated, is that the negligent use of automobile caused and or directly contributed to your injury.

-Let the personal injury attorneys at Burns & Jain guide you through obtaining all the benefits you are rightfully entitled to if you are injured in an automobile accident.
+Call the personal injury attorneys at Burns & Jain for a free consultation.
+They can guide you through obtaining all the PIP benefits you are rightfully entitled to if you are injured in an automobile accident.
+And, if you were not at fault, they can represent you against the person that caused the accident.
+Call 617-227-7423.